 Other Ways to Chat With Strangers

-While Omegle is one of the original “chat with strangers” platforms, it’s definitely not the only one out there.
+While Omegle is one of the original “chat with strangers” platforms and also one of the best Chatroulette alternatives, it’s definitely not the only one out there.

 Image Credit: AllaSerebrina/Depositphotos